Guilouz/FLSUN-S1-Open-Source-Edition/README.md

 - Format it in FAT32 and an allocation size of 4096.

-- Download the Klipper firmware: [Robin_nano35.bin for Open Source Edition](https://github.com/Guilouz/FLSUN-Open-Source-Edition/raw/main/Motherboard%20Firmwares/Open%20Source%20Edition/Robin_nano35.bin)
+- Download the motherboad firmware: [Robin_nano35.bin for Open Source Edition](https://github.com/Guilouz/FLSUN-Open-Source-Edition/raw/main/Motherboard%20Firmwares/Open%20Source%20Edition/Robin_nano35.bin)

 - Copy `Robin_nano35.bin` file to the root of the microSD card, then you can remove it from your computer.